Ian Eagle, Brooklyn Nets Play-by-Play Announcer

 The YES Network, the most-watched regional sports network in the country 15 of the last 17 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets, MLS' New York City FC and WNBA's New York Liberty.
 The network has won 126 New York Emmy Awards since its 2002 launch.

 Eagle has received Emmy nominations for his Nets play-by-play work on YES nine straight years, from 2012 to 2020.
-He also was nominated in 2008, 2009 and 2010.
+He was also nominated in 2008, 2009 and 2010.
 Earlier, he won New York Emmys for his work on Madison Square Garden Network's telecast of the Pacers/Nets Game 5 of the 2002 NBA playoffs.
 In 2014 Eagle won the CableFax Program Award for the best host of regional television program (sports or otherwise).

 A 1990 graduate of Syracuse, Eagle was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into the WAER-FM (Syracuse University) Hall of Fame.